 The Contestant element has three attributes (Clubname, Status and Time) The first two have to be there, the third can be missing.
-Status can only be one of four predefined values: finished, walkover, disqualified and dropout.
-ATTLIST Contestant<br Clubname CDATA #REQUIRED Status (finished walkover disqualified The Rider element.
-The Rider element has no content.
-ELEMENT Rider EMPTY The Rider element has two attributes (Name and Weight).
+Status can only be one of four predefined values: finished, walkover, disqualified and | dropout) #REQUIRED dropout.

+<!ELEMENT Contestant (Rider, Horse)> <!ATTLIST Contestant Clubname CDATA #REQUIRED Status (finished | walkover | disqualified Time CDATA #IMPLIED>

+The Rider element.
+The Rider element has no <!ELEMENT Rider EMPTY>

+The Rider element has two attributes (Name and Weight).
 Name is required, Weight is not.
-The Horse element.
-The Horse element has no content ELEMENT Horse EMPTY The Horse element has three attributes (Name, Weight and Birthyear).
-Only Name is required